msillano/tuyaDAEMON/tuyaDAEMON/README.md

       > _On first run <code>node-red</code> will create the required structures in your working directory._<br>
       > _The default flowFile is:   <code>d:/nodered/flow-1984/flows&lowbar;&lt;hostname&gt;.json</code>_

-   0. Precondition: a _mySQL_ server is optional, but required for a serious use: import the  `DB-core.2.2.0.sql.zip`  to create the required tables.
+   0. Precondition: a _mySQL_ server is optional, but required for a serious use.
+         - Create a DB 'tuyathome' (as start: user 'root' and no password)
+         - Import the  `DB-core.2.2.0.sql.zip`  to create the required tables.

    1. Install in node-red the nodes (I use 'manage pallette'):